ABAtanasov/GalerkinSparseGrids.jl/README.md

 This gives a dictionary indexed by multi-levels of type CartesianIndex{2}.
 For a given multi-level, any dictionary entry is an array of arrays indexed by the multi-place and multi-fnumber that holds the coefficient data.

-In either case, the interpolation can be evaluated at a given point xs (given by an array of length D) by
+In either case, the interpolation can be evaluated at a given point `xs` (given by an array of length D) by

 	full_val   = reconstruct_DG(full_coeffs  , xs)
 	sparse_val = reconstruct_DG(sparse_coeffs, xs)

-No scheme, D, k, or n, need be specified, as all of these can be deduced from the dictionary itself.
+No `scheme`, `D`, `k`, or `n`, need be specified, as all of these can be deduced from the dictionary itself.

-The default scheme is always "sparse".
+The default scheme is always `"sparse"`.

 ### Solving Hyperbolic PDEs